plaidml/plaidml/docs/usage/edsl_ops.rst

 eDSL Operations
 ###############
-The Tile eDSL has three main types of operations: contractions, elementwise, and specials.
+The eDSL has three main types of operations: contractions, elementwise, and specials.

 - :ref:`Contraction operations<contractions>` are best described as
   aggregations that are performed over a sequence of numbers.
 - :ref:`Elementwise operations<eltwise>` are performed on each individual
   element(s) of the input tensor(s), resulting in an output that has the same shape as the input.
 - :ref:`Special operations<specials>` are those which have access patterns or behaviors that are somehow unique from contractions and elementwise operations.

 This tutorial will walk through each of these types of operations and demonstrate their usage.